 1862, June 16.
 Confederate cavalry entered Cumberland.

 1862, Sept.
-14. Battle of South Mountain; Union troops forced Confederates from Crampton's and Turner's gaps.
+14. Battle of South Mountain.
+Union troops from Army of the Potomac forced Confederates from Army of Northern Virginia out of Crampton's Gap, Fox's Gap, and Turner's Gap.

 1862-1866.
 Augustus W. Bradford (Unionist), governor.

 1863, late June- early July.
-Lee's army passed through Washington County en route to Gettysburg and in retreat.
+Gen. Robert E. Lee's Army of Northern Virginia passed through Washington County en route to Gettysburg and in retreat.

 1863, July 1-3.
 Maryland troops fought at Battle of Gettysburg.